Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] the Enable Azure Monitor for VMs initiative definition.
 - [ ] the Azure Monitor solution ‘Security and Audit' must be deployed policy definition

 ### You have an Azure subscription named Sub1.
 Sub1 has an Azure Storage account named Storage1 that contains the resources shown in the following table.
 You generate a shared access signature (SAS) to connect to the blob service and the file service.
 Which tool can you use to access the contents in Container1 and Share! by using the SAS?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Tools for Container1: Tools for Share1

 ![Question 91 part 1](images/question91_1.jpg)
 ![Question 91 part 2](images/question91_2.jpg)